-- Experience the day-to-day realities of what ministry to children and their families looks like first-hand on your internship. - Learn about Children's Ministry from children's pastors. - Apply what you learn on ministry trips and events with the Kids Travel Company. - Experience genuine community through regular social events and fellowship times.
+- Experience the day-to-day realities of what ministry to children and their families looks like first-hand on your internship. - Learn about Children's Ministry from children's pastors. - Apply what you learn on ministry trips and events. - Experience genuine community through regular social events and fellowship times.

-Applicants must meet the general admission requirements for Vanguard College (see pg.
-86).
+Applicants must meet the general admission requirements for Vanguard College.

-In addition to Vanguard's Field Education requirements (see pg.
-75), students from this program must also attend the program specific practicum class each semester.
+In addition to Vanguard's Field Education requirements, students from this program must also attend the program specific practicum class each semester.